 Research at Victoria Business School

-Research is a key focus for Victoria Business School.
+Research is a key focus for Victoria Business School, contributing to more effective government policy and better business practice throughout New Zealand.

 About our research capabilities

-Victoria Business School (VBS) has over 200 academics carrying out research on a range of subjects, which is published in some of the world’s best academic journals and books and feeds into the teaching of the six Schools in our Faculty at both undergraduate and postgraduate levels; see below for what is happening in our individual schools.
+Victoria Business School (VBS) has over 200 academics carrying out research on a range of subjects, which is published in some of the world’s best academic journals and books.
+This capability also feeds into teaching practice within the six Schools in our Faculty at both undergraduate and postgraduate levels.

-Victoria is ranked first among New Zealand universities based on the research performance of its academic staff, and research conducted by our staff contributes to more effective government policy and better business practice throughout New Zealand.
+Victoria is ranked first among New Zealand universities based on the research performance of its academic staff.

-Student theses are also a major component of the Faculty's research activity, with over 100 PhD students and many more Master's students at any one time working on a wide variety of topics.
+Student theses are also a major component of the Faculty's research activity, with all our Schools hosting many PhD students and Master's students working on a wide variety of topics.

 Research expertise in VBS schools